Union of the Crowns: Accession of James VI

 On 5 April 1603, James left Edinburgh for London and promised to return every three years, which he failed to keep by returning only once, in 1617.
 He progressed slowly from town to town to arrive in the capital after Elizabeth's funeral.
 Local lords received James with lavish hospitality along the route, and James's new subjects flocked to see him and were relieved above all that the succession had triggered neither unrest nor invasion.
 As James entered London, he was mobbed.
 The crowds of people, one observer reported, were so great that "they covered the beauty of the fields; and so greedy were they to behold the King that they injured and hurt one another".
+In June, James gave Tobias Matthew, Bishop of Durham, orders to travel north from London to meet Anne of Denmark, who was bringing Prince Henry and Princess Elizabeth to Windsor Castle.

-James's English coronation took place on 25 July though the festivities had to be restricted because of an outbreak of the plague.
+James and Anne's English coronation took place on 25 July though the festivities had to be restricted because of an outbreak of the plague.
 A Royal Entry featuring elaborate allegories provided by dramatic poets such as Thomas Dekker and Ben Jonson was deferred until 15 March 1604, when all London turned out for the occasion: "The streets seemed paved with men", wrote Dekker, "Stalls instead of rich wares were set out with children, open casements filled up with women".

 Whatever residual fears that many in England may have felt, James's arrival aroused a mood of high expectation.
-The twilight years of Elizabeth had been a disappointment, and for a nation troubled for so many years by the question of succession, the new king was a family man who already had male heirs waiting in the wings.
-But James's honeymoon was of very short duration, and his initial political actions were to do much to create the rather negative tone, which was to turn a successful Scottish king into a disappointing English one.
+The twilight years of Elizabeth had been a disappointment, and for a nation troubled for so many years by the question of succession, the new king was a family man; that he already had male heirs was a promising sign that the succession would be stable in the medium term.
+However, James's honeymoon was of very short duration, and his initial political actions were to do much to create a rather negative tone, which was to turn a successful Scottish king into a disappointing English one.
 The greatest and most obvious was the question of his exact status and title.
-James intended to be King of Great Britain and Ireland.
-His first obstacle along that imperial road was the attitude of the English Parliament.

 In his first speech to his southern assembly on 19 March 1604 James gave a clear statement of the royal manifesto: